 Want to have a look at how planned the Savannah is?
 Check out the map on this page.
 It is mindboggling how much symmetry and design went into the creation of this 18th-century city.

-Looking for more beautiful cities in Southern USA?
+Looking for more beautiful cities in the Southern USA?
 Check out our guide to the 10 prettiest cities in the American South.

 Savannah’s has a strong Irish heritage